tenfoldpath/tenfoldpath.com/_posts/2023-07-21-endurance-training.md

 Endurance training has significant benefits.
 It:

-- Improves mitochondrial function
+- Improves mitochondrial function (starting at about 20 minutes).
-    - Allows your muscles' ability to use fatty acids as fuel
+    - Allows your muscles' ability to use fatty acids as fuel (you use up intramuscular triglycerides and start pulling from somatic lipid cells after 30 to 45 minutes).
-    - Raises the level of energy output before switching to lactate
+    - Raises the level of energy output before switching to lactate.
-    - Protects against metabolic dysfunction
+    - Protects against metabolic dysfunction.
-- Increases aerobic capacity
+- Increases aerobic capacity.

 The most effective way to train for improved endurance is long bouts of easy, steady-state exercise.
 For the best results, you must: